amstel91/LuaLibs/README.md

 # LuaLib
-A collection of String utilities for lua
+A String library for lua